turingschool/mod-0-project-fe/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...

 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+  - I will work through the resources provided here, as well as coding in the playgrounds app
 - What days are you going to work?
+  - I will work for 1-2 hrs every weekday at least
 - What times on those days are you going to work?
+  - Mid to late mornings, or late in the evenings
 - Where you going to be sitting/standing as you do this?
+  - I have a workspace set up at my desk
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+  - Google calendar, and a paper planner
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+  - Yes, my children know this plan
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+  - I have time blocked out in my calendar for exercise, cleaning, budgeting and grocery shopping

 ### Extensions